Thursday, December 3, 2015

 This is a cautionary tale.
 Some of the most miserable young adults I know, have been given everything they ever wanted.
 And the result is either they are hopelessly shallow and narcissistic, or they are never satisfied and directionless.
 Or a combination of both.
 Being a parent does not mean that you sign a contract to give your child every material thing that they desire.
 In fact, being a good parent means withholding things and allowing your child to learn what it feels like to wait and work for something.
 If you serve everything up without any struggle, you are robbing your children of feeling the accomplishment when they earn something on their own.
 Being a good parent means saying no sometimes.
 It is hard to do.
 I know.
 But it is crucial!

-In this holiday season of excess.
-Take a moment to think about what is really important to you and your family.
+In this holiday season of excess, take a moment to think about what is really important to you and your family.
 Don't allow yourself to become the mindless, zombie shopper that is hell bent on making each and every one of the items on Santa's list magically appear under the tree.
+Limit your gift giving to a few special gifts that are meaningful or educational.
 Reflect on what knowledge would be a gift to your child and his/her successful future and put a plan in place to teach these valuable life lessons.
 Thoughtful and intelligent parenting is the best gift you could ever give your child.

 Like my page on: facebook.com/SplashParentingPrinciples for more posts and daily encouragement.